tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-11-Ins_Group_Case_Study.md

 * Git repositories are often shared and have multiple collaborators; the group case study mini-project will showcase this scenario.

+* Remind students that in the class GitHub repository, there will be a list of potential FinTech case studies from which they can choose.

 * Students should pair off into groups of 4-5 individuals and choose one of the available FinTech companies to present.

-* Remind students that they shold look to the class GitHub repository to find samples of existing FinTech case studies to model off of.
+Each case study should go over the

 * Energize your students!
 This will be a good time for students to interact with each other and build upon what they've learned to perform their own independent case study analyses (without teacher help).